 The word cloud above shows words that commonly occur with the word behaglich; such words are known as collocates.
 The larger the word in the image is, the more often it co-occurs with behaglich.
-You can also see a numerical representation of the frequency of co-occurrence by looking at the Überblick table for behaglich accessible through the Wortprofil link below the word cloud.
+You can also see a numerical representation of the frequency of co-occurrence by looking at the Überblick table for behaglich accessible through the Detailliertere Informationen link above the word cloud.

-First, let’s review the meaning of some German words from this word cloud by matching them with their English equivalents.
+First, let’s review the meaning of some German words that are frequently used with behaglich by matching them with their English equivalents.
 If needed, you can consult the online dictionary LEO.

 After looking at the words in this word cloud, you most likely recognized that some of them are nouns (and are, therefore, capitalized).

 It is important to learn the German nouns together with their articles.
-Most of the nouns in the word cloud for behaglich go with the article das.
+Most of the nouns from Activity 1 go with the article das.
 Can you identify 9 of them in the list below, as well as the 1 noun that goes with der and the 3 nouns that go with die?

 When using the adjective behaglich with these nouns, don’t forget to use the appropriate ending.
 E.g., behaglicher Gasthof, behagliche Atmosphäre, behagliches Nest.

 Below are some DWDS examples of how these words are used with behaglich in sentences.
 To see more usage examples, go to the Überblick table for behaglich and click on each word.
 You may also want to review the modules on Adjective Endings.